firefly-iii/docs/docs/docs/data-importer/installation/docker.md

 !!! ip
     You may need to clear your cookies, browse to `/flush` or press \[Reauthenticate\] after changing the environment variables.

-## Together with Firefly III

-You can run the data importer in a Docker Compose combination with Firefly III.
-An **[example docker-compose.yml](https://github.com/firefly-iii/docker/blob/main/docker-compose-data.yml)** is available on GitHub.

-- Notice how Firefly III uses the `.env` file.
-Use [the example file](https://github.com/firefly-iii/firefly-iii/blob/main/.env.example) from the Firefly III repository as a base.
-- The data importer has its own configuration file `.fidi.env`.
-The data importer has its own [example file here](https://github.com/firefly-iii/data-importer/blob/main/.env.example).
-- The MariaDB also has its own configuration file in `.db.env`.
-Check out [Docker Hub](https://hub.docker.com/_/mariadb) for more details.

-The following things are important to remember:

-* The MySQL password must be *the same* in the `.env` and `.db.env` file.
-* The `FIREFLY_III_URL` variable the data importer requires is `http://app:8080`.